dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/heading/info.md

 How does it work?
 The heading leveling is handled synchronously.
 But you can easily isolate one level, or a part by using a context provider: `<Heading.Level ...`.
 This allows you to later, asynchronous, add new headings inside.
 You can nest several contexts inside each.

 The first code example is without using context provider.
-To handle levels in batches or asynchron, use a `Heading.Level` context provider.
+To handle levels in batches or asynchronous, use a `Heading.Level` context provider.

 ```jsx
 import { Heading } from '@dnb/eufemia/components'